 In New York personal injury lawsuits, an injured victim needs to prove a serious or permanent injury to obtain substantial compensation.
-In fact, in car crash cases injury victims must overcome a threshold of serious injury or else you would be entitled to nothing.
+In fact, in car crash cases injury victims must overcome a threshold of serious injury, or else they would be entitled to nothing.
 The intent of this law is to weed out frivolous litigation such as minor fender benders.
-Since no fault benefits pay for all of your medical treatment up to $50,000 and take the place of health insurance, the law says that because you are getting this benefit you cannot also file a lawsuit to recover financial compensation unless the injury was serious.
+Since no-fault benefits pay for all of your medical treatment up to $50,000 and take the place of health insurance, the law says that because you are getting this benefit you cannot also file a lawsuit to recover financial compensation unless the injury was serious.

-A spinal fusion is often medically recommended if the range of motion in the spine is severely decreased or if a vertebrae is fractured such as a burst fracture or a compression fracture.
-Other reasons a doctor may recommend spinal fusion surgery is to repair a herniated disc that leads to cauda equina syndrome, spinal stenosis, spondylosis, lordosis, spondylolisthesis, scoliosis or other degenerative changes that have become unbearable for the patient.
-A spinal fusion can also be a follow up or revision surgery for a failed back surgery.
+A spinal fusion is often medically recommended if the range of motion in the spine is severely decreased or if a vertebra is fractured such as a burst fracture or a compression fracture.
+Other reasons a doctor may recommend spinal fusion surgery is to repair a herniated disc that leads to cauda equina syndrome, spinal stenosis, spondylosis, lordosis, spondylolisthesis, scoliosis, or other degenerative changes that have become unbearable for the patient.
+A spinal fusion can also be a follow-up or revision surgery for a failed back surgery.

 Here is an example of a cervical spinal fusion surgery